 Qigong styles can be as simple as swaying one's arms about or counting one's breaths and as complicated as holding a difficult position (such as sitting with legs crossed in the so called ‘full lotus position') for hours without blinking or imitating the movements of a wild animal.
 And there are lots of them.
-According to some statistics there are over 100,000 styles of chi kung (or the ‘ways to practice life energy') in China today.
-Sounds like a lot when you hear it, but the truth is, there could be as many as 6 billion of them if everyone on this planet would be commited enough to develop their own unique style.
+According to some statistics there are over 100,000 chi kung techniques (or the ‘ways to practice life energy') in China today.
+Sounds like a lot when you hear it, but the truth is, there could be as many as 6 billion of them if everyone on this planet would be committed enough to develop some or even their own unique style.

 One of the main reasons why there is such a variety of techniques is undoubtedly due to its very long history.
 But there are many other reasons too, such as: different styles have been created for different purposes (Qigong can be used in almost every aspect of life, making it lot easier and more enjoyable); many and varied origins of the techniques (eg. styles coming from Buddhism, Taoism, Confucian, Kung Fu, Chinese medicine) and many others.